PoundKey/Algorithms/Advanced Database/README.md

 __Data Warehouses__: Contain data drawn from several databases maintained by different business units, together with historical and summary information; help with the organizational decision making of an enterprise.
 The availability of a warehouse facilitates the application of OLAP and data mining tools, and conversely, the desire to apply such analysis tools is a strong motivation for building a data warehouse.

+- A data warehouse is just a collection of asynchronously replicated tables and periodically maintained views.

 ![Data Warehose](img/warehouse.png)

 ### Online Transaction Processing (OLTP) VS Online Analytic Processing (OLAP)